edintomato2/Beret/README.md

 Level viewing and editing
 ---
 1. Use [FEZRepacker](https://github.com/FEZModding/FEZRepacker) to extract the contents of your FEZ `.pak` files.
 Note that most of the good stuff is stored in `Other.pak`!
 2. Launch Beret.exe.
-Go through the first time setup to tell Beret where your decompiled directories are.
+You'll have to tell Beret where your decompiled directories are by going to `File > Asset Dirs...`!
-3. Load a `.fezlvl.json` file from the File menu! (`.fezlvl.json`s are usually found in the levels directory)
+3. Load a `.fezlvl.json` file from the File menu! (`.fezlvl.json`s are usually found in the `Others/levels` directory!)
 4. Alternatively, you can make a new level from scratch by pressing the "New Level" button instead.
 This will ask you to load a specific trileset for your level!

 Level testing